vatpac-technology/sops/docs/aerodromes/procedural/Woomera.md

 | **Woomera ATIS**  |                       | **118.100** | **YPWR_ATIS** |

 !!! note
-    Woomera is a [military aerodrome](../../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those at a civil aerodrome.
+    YPWR is a [military aerodrome](../../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those at a civil aerodrome.
 Ensure you are familiar with the [military controller skills](../../../controller-skills/military) necessary to provide a quality service.

 ## Airspace
 <figure markdown>